Ouphix/synchro-psychotherapies/steps2.md

 Particularly, it is difficult to operationalize precisely what a psychotherapist does during a psychotherapy.
 Even the more operationalized psychotherapy as relaxation techniques, CBT deals with the particularity of each patient, its motivation, its context and don't have a priori a very precise roadmap.
 Despite these theoretical and evidence debates, there is a almost a consensus that the relationship between the patient and the therapist.
 Establishing this therapeutic alliance is a very important part of the efficacy of psychotherapy (Horvath & Dianne, 1991 ; Martin, Garske, & Katherine, 2000 ; Cungi & Cottraux, 2006 ; Tschacher, Haken, & Kyselo, 2015).
 Even it is difficult to operationalize, some psychometric tools were developed like the Working Alliance Inventory (WAI) questionnaire (Corbière, Bisson, Lauzon, & Ricard, 2006).
 This led to the Dodo theory.
 It states, like the judgment made by the Dodo bird after a race in the Alice and the Wonderland book, that all participants are equals.
 It would mean than nothing technical could differentiate a psychotherapy versus an other one, only the patient-therapist relationship would be important.
 This consensus is challenged by some behaviorist (CBT) that state that this determinant is only important when psychotherapist are not well trained and in poorly designed studies (Layard & Clark, 2014).

 Therapeutic alliance is a first step before any other specific technique (Cungi & Cottraux, 2006).
 This process was a lot studied by the first psychotherapies like hypnosis.
 In a good therapeutic alliance, the contact is warm, authentic, collaborative.
 There is a lot of empathy, ie the therapist understand the point of view and the representation of his patient, shares it (contrary to apathy) while keeping in mind that he is not in the same situation that his patient and without being struggled by too much emotions (contrary to sympathy).
-One of the best operationalized and Evidence based kind of psychotherapy is motivational interviewing which if much used in first steps CBT or psychoeducation.
+One of the best operationalized and Evidence based kind of psychotherapy is motivational interviewing (Miller & Rollnick, 2013) which if much used in first steps CBT or psychoeducation.
 It can be the essential part of a work with addict patient or patients with addictions problems.
 The goal of motivational interviewing is to increase change discourse by stimulating it by some techniques:

 * open question (like how are you today ?) with let the patient a wide range of possible answers contrary to close questions, specifically with Yes/no answers (like did you slept well yesterday night ?)
 * Rephrasing what the patient is saying (eg If I understand well, you told me that..., isn't it ?) especially the change discourse.